psyss24/tech611-ttt/README.md

 ```bash
 npm start
 ```
-the terminal remains attached to the application process.
+the terminal remains hanging to the apps process

 ## Automated Deployment Script